MatthewSummons/COMP2113-Project/README.md

 ### 2. Data structures for storing game status

-We use structs, STL & vectorsarrays among other miscellaneous data structures to store the game status.
+We use structs, STL vectors & arrays among other miscellaneous data structures to store the game status.
 The two key datapoints for the gamestatus are the current stage & the inventory which are represented as a string and an array of strings.

 ### 3. Dynamic memory management